vivianngo97/Punctuation_Transcription/README.md

 - Run __play.py__
 - You can now test out the model!
 (Similar to via Command Line)

-# Build a model yourself
+## Build a model yourself

-Here is some code to build the example model.
+If you would like to build a model yourself, here is some code to build the example model.
 The arguments can be configured.
 Please see __functions.py__ for more details.

-Please note that the model can take a while to build and it is highly recommended to build the model using a GPU.
+Please note that the model can take a few hours to build and it is highly recommended to build the model using a GPU.
 I was able to build the model in roughly two hours using Google Colab.

 <pre><code>import functions
 from functions import Punc_data